sebastianbarfort/intro-r-phd/syllabus.md

 - *Day 1:* Introduction to `R`, basics (reading/writing data, data cleaning, merging, types of data), functions, getting help when things don’t work, data visualization.
 - *Day 2:* Linear and binary choice models, panel data, interactions, standard errors, methods for causal inference, data visualization.
-- *Day 3:* Some combination of: working and visualizing spatial data, analyzing text data, web scraping, statistical learning.
+- *Day 3:* Analyzing text data, web scraping, statistical learning, communicating results.

 \noindent My plan is to tailor the third day to the specific needs of the course participants.
 Therefore, if you're enrolled and have a preference for some subset of topics for the third day (or other topics not listed), please send me an email. \newline